nice-game-hints/zniw-adventure/Fungilla/Pharmacy/container.md

 # I have the bottle!
 Great!
 Now you just need to talk to the pharmacist again and tell her that you have everything.

+This will reward you with the [spicy mushroom sauce.](/Fungilla/spicy.md)